NobodydeBunny/Rex-Move/README.md

 ## Running the Game

-In the project directory, run:
+In the project directory, open terminal and run:
 <i>python start.py</i>

 ## Screenshots